Your basket is currently empty!

 Those early childhood days of creativity had a huge impact on where I am today.
 It’s not until you look back and remember those small moments that you realise why.

 I love art and use watercolours and pencils, I love photography.
 These simple tools have become an extension of my hand, the sewing needle and thread, the old thimble, the watercolours, paintbrushes and pencils, the camera and the lenses.

 I picked up the camera again a few years ago, purely for the business initially, but I fell in love with photography and now the camera rarely leaves my side.
 And I was drawn back to watercolours too, it had been many years since I had picked up a brush and pencil, and we found mums old set of brushes and watercolour paints buried in the drawer, and so I started again.

 My work is very much about the light and colour and textures, and how they change and shapes things, the home, interiors, my photography and my art.
 I am incredibly fortunate to be doing what I do.
 This isn’t a job, it’s just my life.
 This is where I belong, this sense of connection with sewing and fabrics, and home and everything my Mother taught me about sewing and simple, well constructed, craftsmanship.

 This film is a little insight in to my world and what inspires me in this quiet corner of Somerset.
-You will find the film on the home page here, just scroll down a little.
 I hope you like it as much as I do.